renaldas112/renaldas112/README.md

 - 🌱 I’m currently learning `JavaScript and React` `CodeAcademy`

-- ⚡ Games I play: Apex Legends, League of Legends, Valorant, Grand Theft Auto V
+- ⚡ Games I play: Apex Legends, League of Legends

 ## 🛠️ Technologies and Tools I use: